pavuzu/technical-interview-questions/docs/Design Patterns.md

 The Observer pattern allows for loosely coupled communication between subjects and observers.
 It enables multiple observers to react to state changes independently and reduces dependencies between objects.
 This pattern is particularly useful in scenarios where changes in one object's state should be propagated to other objects without tightly coupling them together.

 ### Can you explain the purpose of the Observer design pattern?
-Provide a real-world scenario where the Observer pattern can be applied effectively.

 The Observer design pattern is used to establish a one-to-many dependency between objects, so that when one object (the subject) changes its state, all dependent objects (the observers) are notified and updated automatically.
 For example, in a stock market application, the stock prices are the subject, and various components of the application, such as charts or analysis tools, are the observers.
 When the stock prices change, the observers are notified and can update their displays accordingly.

-### Discuss the Observer pattern in terms of its implementation and the relationships between the subject and observer objects.
-How does the Observer pattern support loose coupling and event-driven systems?
+### How does the Observer pattern support loose coupling and event-driven systems?

 The Observer pattern establishes a one-to-many relationship between objects, where the observers (subscribers) depend on the subject (publisher) for automatic notification of state changes.
 It promotes loose coupling and event-driven systems.
 Observers register themselves with a subject, and when the subject's state changes, it notifies all registered observers.
 An example scenario would be a weather monitoring system, where multiple displays (observers) are interested in receiving updates whenever the weather data (subject) changes.
 The observers can respond accordingly, such as updating the temperature display or displaying a weather forecast.